Counseling has been used to guide individuals toward new insights and coping mechanisms since the beginning of the 20th century.

 - Myers, J. E., Shoffner, M. F., & Briggs, M. K. (2002).
 Development counseling and therapy: An effective approach to understanding and counseling children.
 Professional School Counseling, 5, 194–202.

 - Patsiopoulos, A. T., & Buchanan, M. J. (2011).
 The practice of self-compassion in counseling: A narrative inquiry.
 Professional Psychology: Research and Practice, 42, 301–307.

 - Prout, H.T., & Brown, D.T.
 (2007).
 Counseling and psychotherapy with children and adolescents: Theory and practice for school and clinical settings.
-Hoboken, NJ: John Wiley & Sons, Inc.
+John Wiley & Sons.

 - Ringenbach, R. (2009).
-A Comparison between counselors who practice meditation and those who do not on compassion fatigue, compassion satisfaction, burnout, and self-compassion.
-Akron, OH: Doctoral Dissertation, University of Akron.
+A comparison between counselors who practice meditation and those who do not on compassion fatigue, compassion satisfaction, burnout, and self-compassion (Doctoral dissertation, University of Akron).